 This year's report is the first in a 5-part series, with follow-on reports offering insights into research findings on central cloud security topics, including:

-Demystifying the cloud security shared responsibility model
+- Demystifying the cloud security shared responsibility model

 The data presented in this report was collected via a broad online survey conducted by Enterprise Strategy Group of 750 cybersecurity and IT professionals from private- and public-sector organizations in North America (US and Canada), Western Europe (UK and France), and Asia-Pacific (Australia, Japan, and Singapore) between December 16, 2019 and January 16, 2020.
 To qualify for this survey, respondents were required to be responsible for evaluating, purchasing, and managing cybersecurity technology products and services and to have a high level of familiarity with their organization's public cloud utilization.
 All respondents were provided an incentive to complete the survey.

 The Oracle Cloud offers a complete suite of integrated applications for Sales, Service, Marketing, Human Resources, Finance, Supply Chain and Manufacturing, plus Highly Automated and Secure Generation 2 Infrastructure featuring the Oracle Autonomous Database.
 For more information about Oracle (NYSE: ORCL), please visit us at www.oracle.com.

 KPMG is one of the world's leading professional services firms, providing innovative business solutions and audit, tax, and advisory services to many of the world's largest and most prestigious organizations.
 KPMG is widely recognized for being a great place to work and build a career.
 Our people share a sense of purpose in the work we do, and a strong commitment to community service, inclusion and diversity, and eradicating childhood illiteracy.
 Some or all of the services described herein may not be permissible for KPMG audit clients and their affiliates or related entities.
 KPMG LLP is the independent U.S. member firm of KPMG International Cooperative ("KPMG International").
 KPMG International's independent member firms have 219,000 professionals working in 147 countries and territories.
-Learn more atwww.kpmg.com/us.
+Learn more at www.kpmg.com/us.